HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Comparison of security benchmarks.md

 ## [Aspects that are lacking](#aspects-that-are-lacking-) <img src="https://raw.githubusercontent.com/HotCakeX/.github/main/Pictures/Gifs/gothwink.gif" width="50" alt="Aspects that are lacking">

-The benchmarks omit many new security features that the [Harden Windows Security script](https://github.com/HotCakeX/Harden-Windows-Security) implements.
+The benchmarks omit many new security features that the [Harden Windows Security module](https://github.com/HotCakeX/Harden-Windows-Security) implements.

 Everything in the repository is carefully researched, evaluated and tested.
-The script ensures that nothing is redundant or incompatible with the latest version of Windows.
+The module ensures that nothing is redundant or incompatible with the latest version of Windows.
 Older versions of the OS are obsolete and insecure, and should be avoided in any environment that requires protection.
 Threat actors can exploit vulnerabilities and use PoCs even on the same day that an update is released, this applies to any OS.

 The security measures in the Harden Windows Security repository are also perfectly suitable for regular home users.